The boy who could save your life

 Max Johnson is asking politicians to change the organ donation system in England.
 If approved it would require people to "opt out" if they do not want their organs used.

-The incredible moment Max gets his new heart is featured in "Heart Transplant: A Chance to Live" on BBC Two at 9pm on Monday May 14 and after on the BBC iPlayer.
+The incredible moment Max, from Winsford in Cheshire, gets his new heart is featured in "Heart Transplant: A Chance to Live" on BBC Two at 21:00 BST on 14 May and afterwards on the BBC iPlayer.

 -